 A teaching artist, Gabbe Grodin lives and works in San Antonio.
 With a BFA from Indiana University and MFA from Rutgers in New Jersey, a nomadic spirit has landed Grodin back in Texas after many years.
 “I love to share what I learn about art-making, especially when it overlaps with ethical behaviors in the environment.”

-Jennifer Herrera is a native San Antonian and holds the position of Community and Media Engagement Manager at KLRN.
-She enjoys tackling various DIY projects, writing and volunteering.
+Jennifer Herrera is a native San Antonian and has worked in the non-profit field for nearly 10 years, where she specializes in public relations, social media and community engagement efforts.
+She earned a BA in Communication Arts (with a focus in journalism) and an English BA from Our Lady of the Lake University, and is a Communication Studies graduate student at St. Mary’s University.
+Herrera is a National Association of Latino Arts and Cultures (NALAC) 2017 Fellow.
+She enjoys tackling various DIY projects (her and her husband founded Make San Antonio, a creative hub for makers of all ages), writing and volunteering.
 Naturally, Herrera holds a passion for bringing communities together in interesting ways.
 This explains her interest in supporting Spare Parts.
-Through art and environmental accountability, Spare Parts is creating something unseen in San Antonio.
-Spare Parts is helping guide the young and the young at heart to turning everyday objects into art.
+Through art and environmental accountability, Spare Parts created something unseen in San Antonio.
+It guides the young and the young at heart to transforming everyday objects into art.

 Amy Johnson is a local maker and mother of four who believes in the power of handmade, secondhand and eco-friendly living.
 With an undergraduate degree in English from the University of Texas at San Antonio, she began her career as a program director for the local literary arts nonprofit, Gemini Ink.
 She is the founder and creative behind the blog Maker Mama, and she works as a freelance social media manager and consultant.
 Her favorite craft store is the thrift store, and she loves how Spare Parts inspires a respect for our limited resources while nourishing children’s creativity.